• Home |

 How you plan to use your 270 rifle cartridges is the most significant factor in determining which ammo is best for you.

-If you plan to use it for hunting, as most .270 WIn shooters do, you'll need to know what you plan on hunting to match the bullet weight and ballistics up with the animal you're targeting.
+If you plan to use them for hunting, as most .270 Win shooters do, be sure match the bullet weight and ballistics up with the animal you're targeting.

-When deer or pronghorn hunting, a smaller, faster bullet will suffice because they're a much smaller animal than an elk.
-I prefer a 140gr bullet for these hunting situations.
+When deer or pronghorn hunting, a smaller, faster bullet will suffice.
+I prefer a 140gr bullet for these situations.

-A 130-grain bullet is more than capable of stopping any varmint in its tracks.
-It's also nice to have increased speed when hunting varmints because most are small, quick, and easy to miss.
+A 130 grain bullet is more than capable of stopping any varmint dead in its tracks.
+It's nice to have increased velocity (and resultant flatter trajectory) when hunting varmints, because they're small, quick, and easy to miss.

-I primarily use my 270 to hunt, so when I take it to the range, I aim to use the same ammo I would while hunting.
-However, if you don't plan to hunt with it, using the inexpensive ammo is the best option so you can get more shots for less money.
+I primarily use my 270 rifle for hunting.
+When I take it to the range, I use the same ammo I would while hunting.
+However, if you don't plan to hunt with it, then there's no sense in not availing yourself of cheaper (yet still serviceably accurate) target loads.

 270 hunting rifle